-This is an old time memory game that can be used for reviewing there is and there is / are / was / were and for introducing a bit of useful vocabulary around common household objects.
+Kim’s game is an old-time memory game that can be used for reviewing there is and there is/are/was/were and for introducing some useful vocabulary for common household objects.

-You will need: a tray, a tea towel and about 15 different, common,household objects (some in multiples).
-For example, a battery, a lightbulb, some coins, 2 teaspoons, a lighter, a tea bag, a fork, an eraser, some rubber bands, a coaster etc. The collection of objects must be able to fit together on the tray and be hidden under the tea towel.
+You will need a tray, a tea towel and about 15 different, common, household objects (some in multiples).
+For example, a battery, a light bulb, some coins, two teaspoons, a lighter, a tea bag, a fork, an eraser, some rubber bands, a coaster etc. The collection of objects must be able to fit together on the tray and be hidden under the tea towel.

 Introduce the verb remember and the noun memory and ask the class if they think they have good memories.
 How many telephone numbers they can remember, etc. Tell them you are going to test how good they are at remembering with a memory test.